searxng/searxng/docs/admin/engines/settings.rst

   - ``ipv4`` set ``local_addresses`` to ``0.0.0.0`` (use only IPv4 local addresses)
   - ``ipv6`` set ``local_addresses`` to ``::`` (use only IPv6 local addresses)

+``rate_limit``: optional
+  Limit how many outgoing requests is SearXNG going to send to the engines.
+  Requires :ref:`Redis <settings redis>`.

+  - ``max_requests`` is the maximum number of requests that will be sent to this engine per interval.
+  - ``interval`` (optional) is the number of seconds before this engine's rate limiter is reset.
+Defaults to 1 second if unspecified.

 .. note::